Chapter 5. COM Servers

 7}

-A local server defines a specialized version of CAtlModule
+A local server defines a specialized version of CAtlModule, called CAtlExeModuleT, in the

 1class CMathModule : public CAtlExeModuleT< CMathModule > {